School leadership

 Working conditions

 School leaders may be hired under renewable contracts for progressive periods or permanently as civil servants.
 The 1999 National Charter for Education and Training sets up a promotion and reward system based on precise, transparent, and credible criteria that are determined with the social partners concerned, based on the evaluation by the staff of the teaching staff, and with the consultation of the school's management board.
 The charter also provides funds to associations of teachers and administrative staff, for the organization of scientific, cultural or sports activities, the preparation and publication of educational studies, the organization of excursions and study trips, or the provision of leisure and summer services.
-Decree No. 2.24.141 issued on Shaaban 13, 1445 (February 23, 2024) provides for new financial rewards in 2024 for school directors regarding their added responsibilities and guarantees both good working conditions and social status.
+Decree No. 2.24.140 of BO 7277 (26 February 2024) provides for new financial rewards for school directors regarding their added responsibilities and guarantees both good working conditions and social status.

 2.3.
 Leadership preparation and training